Professional Development: Research Round-up

 December 2016 – Research Effects of Noise on Speech Recognition and Listening Effort in Children with Normal Hearing and Children with Mild Bilateral or Unilateral Hearing Loss

-January 2017 – Research NEW Phonological Awareness: Explicit Instruction for Young Deaf and Hard-of-Hearing Children
+January 2017 – Research Phonological Awareness: Explicit Instruction for Young Deaf and Hard-of-Hearing Children

 April 2017 – Research Round Up Article Summaries